The Public Competition Enforcement Review: Argentina

 Per se anticompetitive practices

-Under the Antitrust Law certain collusive conducts are considered as anticompetitive per se, and harmful to the general economic interest without further analysis, specifically, Section 2 of the Antitrust Law provides that the following are absolute restrictive behaviours:
+Under the Antitrust Law, certain collusive conduct is considered to be anticompetitive per se, and harmful to the general economic interest without requiring further analysis.
+Specifically, Section 2 of the Antitrust Law provides that the following are absolute restrictive behaviours:

-- the setting of production or commercialisation quotas, or the restriction of said activities with the same intention;
+- the setting of production or commercialisation quotas, or the restriction of these activities with the same intention;

 - market, client or supply allocation; and

-This inclusion seeks to address two main issues: the lack of an efficient prosecution of cartels (which is further enhanced by the creation of the leniency programme, as analysed below) and the elimination of having to resort to conscious parallelism theories that have been rejected by the courts.
+The inclusion of these behaviours seeks to address two main issues: the need for an efficient means of prosecuting cartels (an aim further enhanced by the creation of the leniency programme, as discussed below) and elimination of the need to resort to theories of conscious parallelism (or tacit collusion), which have been rejected by the courts.

-One of the most important developments introduced by the Antitrust Law is the incorporation of a leniency programme in order to facilitate the prosecution of cartels.
-The Antitrust Law now incorporates a leniency programme, setting out two different scenarios for infringing parties, namely an exemption scenario and a reduction scenario, both based on a 'race-to-the-door' structure.
+One of the most important developments introduced by the Antitrust Law is the incorporation of a leniency programme to facilitate the prosecution of cartels.
+The leniency programme sets out two different scenarios for infringing parties, namely an exemption scenario and a reduction scenario, both based on a 'race-to-the-door' structure.

 Parties that are not the first to apply for the leniency programme may request a reduction of the sanctions, if they are able to meet the remaining requirements and provide the Antitrust Commission with useful information for the investigation.
 The reduction may range from 20 to 50 per cent of the sanction.
-The reduction ratios are to be determined by the Antitrust Commission by taking into account the chronological order of the filing.
+The reduction ratios are to be determined by the Antitrust Commission according to the chronological order of the filing.

-The Antitrust Law also includes a 'leniency plus' provision, by means of which those parties that would not be able to request an exemption regarding anticompetitive conduct, but that could provide information on a second instance of anticompetitive conduct, can obtain an exemption on the latter, and a one-third reduction in the former.
-Additionally, the Antitrust Law specifically sets out that there cannot be a joint enforcement by two parties of the leniency programme, the sole exception being if a company and its directors or other members of its staff request the enforcement of the leniency programme.
+The Antitrust Law also includes a 'leniency plus' provision, whereby those parties that are unable to request an exemption for anticompetitive conduct but can provide information about a second instance of anticompetitive conduct can obtain an exemption for the latter and a reduction of one-third for the former.
+Additionally, the Antitrust Law specifically stipulates that there cannot be joint application of the leniency programme (i.e., for the benefit of two parties), except where a company and its directors, or other members of staff, apply for the leniency programme.

-Finally, the Antitrust Law sets outs that in the event of follow-on litigation regarding conduct uncovered by parties that have applied for the leniency programme, there will be no access to the documents or information provided by the applicants, safekeeping their confidentiality.
+Finally, the Antitrust Law stipulates that in the event of follow-on litigation regarding conduct uncovered by parties that have applied for the leniency programme, access will not be given to documents and information provided by the applicants, thus maintaining their confidentiality.

-As of the time of the writing, there is no confirmation of any filing for leniency.
-Nonetheless, it is worth noting that the Bill for the amendment of the Antitrust Law mentioned in the overview section was modified by the Senate and now proposes the derogation of the leniency programme.
+At the time of the writing, there have been no confirmed filings for leniency.
+Nonetheless, the amendment bill for the Antitrust Law mentioned above was modified by the Senate and now proposes abrogating the leniency programme.
 It remains to be seen whether this change will be accepted by the House of Representatives.

-The renewed interest in pursuing collusive conducts, in addition to the greater tools granted to the regulator in the Antitrust Law, show that it is quite likely that cartel enforcement will be a top priority for the Antitrust Commission in the years to come.
-It remains to be seen how the leniency system will be effectively implemented and what its results will be, but the legislative push towards its approval shows that cartel prosecution is once again a priority in Argentina.
+The additional tools granted to the regulator in the Antitrust Law and the renewed interest that has been shown in pursuing collusive conduct indicate that cartel enforcement is likely to be a top priority for the Antitrust Commission in the years to come.
+It remains to be seen how the leniency system will be implemented effectively and what results it will produce, but the legislative push towards its approval shows that cartel prosecution is once again a priority in Argentina.

 Antitrust: restrictive agreements and dominance

-Section 5 of the Antitrust Law sets out that a person has a dominant position when it is the only buyer or supplier of a given product within the market or when, without being the only supplier or buyer, it lacks substantial competition or it is able to determine the economic feasibility of competitors because of a certain vertical or horizontal degree of integration.
+Section 5 of the Antitrust Law states that a person has a dominant position when it is the only buyer or supplier of a given product on the market or, if not the only supplier or buyer, it lacks substantial competition or is able to determine competitors' economic feasibility because of a certain degree of vertical or horizontal integration.

-Section 6 establishes three relevant factors to determine the existence of a dominant position: the degree of substitution for a product or service; the existence of regulatory barriers; and the extent to which a company can unilaterally set prices or restrict output.
+Section 6 establishes three relevant factors in determining the existence of a dominant position: the degree of substitution for a product or service; the existence of regulatory barriers; and the extent to which a company can unilaterally set prices or restrict output.

-Despite not being expressly indicated in the Antitrust Law, the Antitrust Commission also considers market share to be an important factor in determining whether there is a dominant position.
+Although market share is not expressly indicated in the Antitrust Law, the Antitrust Commission also considers this to be an important factor in determining the existence of a dominant position.

-Section 1 of the Antitrust Law prohibits the abuse of a dominant position.
-Section 3, on the other hand, describes some vertical and exclusionary practices that could violate Section 1 as they are likely to cause harm to the general economic interest.
+Section 1 of the Antitrust Law prohibits the abuse of a dominant position and Section 3 describes vertical and exclusionary practices that could be in breach of Section 1 as they are likely to cause harm to the general economic interest.

 i Significant cases